tonyztan/cs3251project2/README.txt

 ////////////////////////////////////////////////////////////////////////////////
 Authors: Matthew Wang (mwang400@gatech.edu) and Tony Tan (tonytan@gatech.edu)

-Class name: CS-3251-A (Note: Tony Tan is in section B, but this assignment was completed based on the requirements of section A.
+Class Name: CS-3251-A (Note: Tony Tan is in section B, but this assignment was completed based on the requirements of section A.
 See "3251 Project 2 - Spring 2019.pdf" for details.)